MLI-lab/noisy_dna_data_storage/README.md

 # Setup and Installation

+### OS requirements
+The code has been tested on the following operating systems:
+	Linux: Ubuntu 16.04.5

+### Python dependencies
 To reproduce the result, run the jupyter notebook LSH_clustering.ipynb.
 To run this notebook, the following software is required.
 Assuming the experiment is being performed in a docker container or a linux machine, the following libraries and packages need to be installed.

         apt-get update